-Workers who have been with the company for more than one year but less than five can typically make approximately $44K.
-Overall, the greater share of The Bank of New York Mellon Corporation (BNY Mellon) folks have five to nine years of experience and earn around $58K per year.
+Respondents who have been working for five to nine years make around $68K annually on average.
+Overall, the greater share of The Bank of New York Mellon Corporation (BNY Mellon) folks have one to four years of experience and earn an average about $49K per year.

 Certifications and Degrees

 Certified ScrumMasters are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $125K annually.
 The highest-paying degree here is a B.A. in Bachelor of Arts and Science (BASc); The Bank of New York Mellon Corporation (BNY Mellon) awards about $132K to these degree-holders.

 Employees who count Project Management among their skills enjoy higher pay; the median for this group is $81K per year.
 Microsoft Excel also popped up often in the survey as an important skill; just under one in three of employees surveyed report using it at work.
 Some other standard skills here are Data Analysis, Microsoft Office, and Financial Analysis.